MLWhiz/mlwhiz/content/blog/2020-09-09-pytorch_guide.md

 You can find the code for this post here on my [GitHub](https://github.com/MLWhiz/data_science_blogs/tree/master/pytorch_guide) repo, where I keep codes for all my blogs.

-If you want to learn more about Pytorch using a course based structure, take a look at the [Deep Neural Networks with PyTorch](https://www.coursera.org/learn/deep-neural-networks-with-pytorch?ranMID=40328&ranEAID=lVarvwc5BD0&ranSiteID=lVarvwc5BD0-Mh_whR0Q06RCh47zsaMVBQ&siteID=lVarvwc5BD0-Mh_whR0Q06RCh47zsaMVBQ&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0) course by IBM on Coursera.
-Also, if you want to know more about Deep Learning, I would like to recommend this excellent course on [Deep Learning in Computer Vision](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0) in the [Advanced machine learning specialization](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0).
+If you want to learn more about Pytorch using a course based structure, take a look at the [Deep Neural Networks with PyTorch](https://coursera.pxf.io/jWG2Db) course by IBM on Coursera.
+Also, if you want to know more about Deep Learning, I would like to recommend this awesome [Deep Learning Specialization](https://coursera.pxf.io/7mKnnY).
+You can start for free with the 7-day Free Trial.
+This specialization talks about various CNN architetures and covers a wide variety of problems in the image domain including detection and segmentation.

 Thanks for the read.
 I am going to be writing more beginner-friendly posts in the future too.
 Follow me up at [Medium](https://mlwhiz.medium.com/?source=post_page---------------------------) or Subscribe to my [blog](https://mlwhiz.ck.page/a9b8bda70c)